-The amazing grace of God finds its way into our lives in real, tangible ways.
-Often, God finds a way to transform our interior by using physical action and touch.
-This may include the presence of fellowship around us-the body of Christ-or the tender touch of an individual we trust.
-When we receive the sacraments, we rely on actions and sign-pouring of Holy Water, anointing with oil, putting a ring around another's finger, to name a few-that are outward expressions of an inner grace.
-Our spiritual growth encompasses our mind, body, and soul.
+When commit to recovery with an open mind, the grace of God finds its way into our lives in real, tangible ways.
+Our Lord transforms all aspects of us by using physical action and touch.
+This might include the presence of fellowship around us-the body of Christ-or the tender embrace of an individual we trust.

+When we receive the sacraments, we rely on actions and signs-pouring of Holy Water, anointing with oil, putting a ring around another's finger, to name a few-that are outward expressions of an inner grace.
+As we recover from lust addictions, sexual compulsions, and unhealthy attachments, our spiritual growth encompasses mind, body, and soul.

-Jesus was not afraid to get close to people, a reality we may be experiencing in our own relationship with Him.
+Jesus was not afraid to get close to people-a reality we may be experiencing in our own relationship with him.
 He especially has a heart for the vulnerable.
-In this coming Sunday's gospel reading, we hear of Christ restoring hearing to a deaf man: People brought to [Jesus] a deaf man who had a speech impediment and begged him to lay his hand on him.
+In this Sunday's Gospel Reading, we learn of Christ restoring hearing to a deaf man:

+People brought to [Jesus] a deaf man who had a speech impediment and begged him to lay his hand on him.
 He took him off by himself away from the crowd.
 He put his finger into the man's ears and, spitting, touched his tongue; then he looked up to heaven and groaned, and said to him.
-"Ephphatha!"-that is, "Be opened!" - And immediately the man's ears were opened, his speech impediment was removed. and he spoke plainly.
+"Ephphatha!"-that is, "Be opened!"- And immediately the man's ears were opened, his speech impediment was removed, and he spoke plainly.
 He ordered them not to tell anyone.
-But the more he ordered them not to, the more they proclaimed it.
+But the more he ordered them not to. the more they proclaimed it.
 They were exceedingly astonished and they said, "He has done all things well.
 He makes the deaf hear and the mute speak."

-Similarly, we are given a chance to be touched, healed, and opened by Christ as we encounter him in our recovery.
+Similarly, we are given a chance to be touched, healed, and opened by Jesus as we encounter him in our recovery.
 Openness is essential to the process.
 We pray that our eyes, ears, and hearts may be open to the word of God.
-As we hear the stories of those who reached recovery before us, we may find that the bond of our tongue is loosened and we can finally speak plainly and accurately about our condition.
-For many centuries, when a child or adult was baptized, the baptizer touched the person's tongue and said Ephphatha-meaning be open, as referenced in this week's gospel reading.
+As we hear the stories of those who reached recovery before us, we find that the bond of our tongue is loosened and we can finally speak plainly and accurately about our condition.

+For many centuries, when a child or adult was baptized, the baptizer touched the person's tongue and said Ephphatha-meaning be open, as referenced in this week's Gospel Reading.
 This was meant to indicate that the one being baptized has come home to a loving community.
 Therefore, it is safe for the baptized person to be open to the world, as dangerous and beautiful as the world is, because the person is among friends and is sealed in Christ.

 Our recovery starts, and is reinforced, with the same guiding principles and understandings.
-We rely on an encounter with the Lord in order to change our trajectory.
-In some cases, we may have had to be brought to Jesus by a few others that were willing to beg Him on our behalf.
-Our spiritual deafness kept us from hearing the word of God clearly.
+We rely on an encounter with the Lord in order to change our direction in life.
+In some cases, we may have had to be brought to Jesus by a few others that were willing to beg him on our behalf.
+Our spiritual deafness kept us from hearing the word of God clearly and fear kept us isolated.
 Christ moves us into a new way of thinking, seeing, imagining, and hearing.